click on the menu below to navigate this site

 Snowy Mountains Skiing

-I got up early and was picked up by my brother Lawrence in his Land Rover for our ride up to the Snowy Mountains.
-Lawrence's Land Rover is now just 9,000 kilometers short of completing one million kilometers (621,371 miles); Lawrie does like to get his monies worth out of his investment in vehicles.
+I got up early and was picked up by my brother, Lawrence, in his Land Rover for our ride up to the Snowy Mountains.
+Lawrence's Land Rover is now just 9,000 kilometers short of completing one million kilometers (621,371 miles).
+Lawrence certainly gets his money's worth out of his vehicles.

-We were joined by Steve and Cynthia, and their two children Riana and Brendon.
-They were in their own vehicle as the Land Rover was packed full of our gear for the week ahead.
+We were joined by Steve and Cynthia, along with their two children, Riana and Brendon.
+They were in their own vehicle as the Land Rover was packed full of gear for the week ahead.

-Mount Hotham is located in the north west region of the state of Victoria in Australia.
-Yes, I know snow covered mountains are not in most people's view of Australia but they are there.
+Mount Hotham is located in the northwest region of the state of Victoria in Australia.
+Yes, I know snow-covered mountains are not what most people associate with Australia, but they do exist.

 Click here to see the general route we took.

-My good friend and skiing (or I should say snowboarding) buddy Andy joined us later that Friday night.
+My good friend and snowboarding buddy, Andy, joined us later that Friday night.
 We all headed to Mt.
 Hotham for a day of skiing.
-The weather was a bit nasty on the Saturday, very fogy, cold, and it snowed most of the day.
+The weather was a bit nasty on Saturday—very foggy, cold, and it snowed most of the day.
 But this was no deterrent for the hardened skiers.

-Well actually Lawrence was not able to start his Land Rover in the morning due to some diesel fuel he bought in Omeo that was not compatible with the very cold temperatures we experienced.
+Actually, Lawrence wasn’t able to start his Land Rover in the morning due to some diesel fuel he bought in Omeo that wasn’t compatible with the very cold temperatures.
 He got it going later that day and joined us skiing after spending many hours with a hairdryer on his fuel lines.
-When we left the ski fields that afternoon Andy had to tow the Land Rover back to Dinner Plain as it stopped on its way back and would not start once again.
-I wish I had a picture of Andy's little Subaru towing the two ton Land Rover through the snow!
+When we left the ski fields that afternoon, Andy had to tow the Land Rover back to Dinner Plain as it broke down again on the way back and wouldn’t restart.
+I wish I had a picture of Andy's little Subaru towing the two-ton Land Rover through the snow!

 Mt.
 Hotham is a very demanding ski resort.
-The runs are not long in relation to many North American resorts but, far more difficult to ski.
-Many of the runs are very steep and it is the place to ski natural gullies.
-The snow conditions can change fast at Hotham.
-From powder to ice sheets in one day.
-At Mt.
-Hotham they like to say: "if you can ski Mt.
-Hotham you can ski anywhere".
+The runs are not long in comparison to many North American resorts, but they are far more difficult to ski.
+Many of the runs are very steep, and it’s a great place to ski natural gullies.
+The snow conditions can change quickly at Hotham, going from powder to ice sheets in a single day.
+As they like to say at Mt.
+Hotham: "If you can ski Mt.
+Hotham, you can ski anywhere."
 I believe this to be true.

-The last time I skied Mt.
+The last time I skied at Mt.
 Hotham was 16 years ago.
-The resort has change much in that time.
-Many of the areas we had to walk out to then have been opened up by the installation of chair lifts now.
-This is good as much has changed with me also in the last 16 years.
+The resort has changed a lot since then.
+Many of the areas we used to walk to have been opened up by the installation of chair lifts.
+This is great, as much has changed with me as well in the last 16 years.

-We did not ski on the Sunday but drove the Land Rover back down to Omeo to sort out the issues with diesel fuel.
-Andy followed us down the mountain in his trusty Subaru and then continued on home as he was up for just the weekend.
+We didn’t ski on Sunday but drove the Land Rover back down to Omeo to resolve the issues with the diesel fuel.
+Andy followed us down the mountain in his trusty Subaru and then continued on home, as he was only there for the weekend.

-During our week at Mount Hotham we had some excellent days of skiing.
-Although we did get more bad weather during the week the days that the sun shone and the snow was soft made up for it.
+During our week at Mount Hotham, we had some excellent days of skiing.
+Although we experienced more bad weather during the week, the days when the sun shone and the snow was soft made up for it.

-At Dinner Plain I tried my hand at some cross country skiing.
-This is the type of skiing were you do all the walking; no lifts.
-It is more physically demanding than downhill skiing but you get to see some really beautiful places especially around Dinner Plain.
+At Dinner Plain, I tried my hand at cross-country skiing.
+This type of skiing involves a lot of walking, as there are no lifts.
+It is more physically demanding than downhill skiing, but you get to see some really beautiful places, especially around Dinner Plain.

-Lawrence also braved the bad weather we had and showed us all that you can have fun in the snow even when it is blowing a blizzard outside.
+Lawrence also braved the bad weather and showed us that you can still have fun in the snow, even when it’s blowing a blizzard outside.
 We all sat in the warm pub drinking beer while Lawrence braved the harsh elements outside.

 BACK TO TOP